Economy of Germany: Federal Republic

 As of December 2023, Germany is the third largest economy in nominal terms in the world after the United States and China, and the largest economy in Europe.
 It is the third largest export nation in the world.
 In April 2024, a report by the German Economic Institute revealed that despite attempts to expand into other markets, the German economy remains heavily reliant on China for various products and raw materials.

+During the 2020s, Germany has faced significant economic troubles and entered a multiyear recession.
 During 2024, the German economy experienced its second consecutive year of contraction.
 Europe's largest economy declined by 0.2% over the year, following a 0.3% contraction in 2023.
 Germany's trade surplus with the United States, reported by Reuters to have reached a record €65 billion (£54.7 billion) during the first 11 months of 2024, has made the nation a likely target for potential tariffs from Donald Trump's administration.
 The economic climate has also been affected by widespread layoffs across major German corporations.
 Companies such as Siemens, Bosch, Thyssenkrupp, and Deutsche Bahn, all featured in the Fortune 500, are estimated to have collectively cut over 60,000 jobs during the first 10 months of 2024.
 Bosch, a highly regarded manufacturing firm, announced in November alone plans to reduce its workforce by approximately 7,000 employees.

+Amid the extent of Germany's continued reliance on fossil fuels, specifically oil imports from Russia, was made evident following the Russian Invasion of Ukraine in February in 2022 and since then, Germany has faced ongoing and significant economic troubles.
+Russia's sudden withdrawal from western markets would cause major economic disruptions in Germany, already recovering from the effects of the Covid-19 pandemic, as energy prices in Europe soared throughout 2022.
+This resulted in an inflationary period, which by winter of that year (when energy is most in demand and thus most expensive) had reached 8.6%.
+Although by the end of 2025 contraction had technically ceased, with a modest GDP increase of between 0.2 and 0.3%, the situation remains fraught, characterized by rising costs, unemployment, falling productivity, and stagnation in a general atmosphere of economic malaise.
+On January 1, 2026, Chancellor Friedrich Merz stated that "certain sectors" of the German economy are in "critical condition."
+On January 31st, Merz and Vice-Chancellor Federal Minister of Finance Lars Klingbeil announced the beginning of large-scale stimulus spending on infrastructure and defence.